delegatable/research/drafts/delegatable-intents-framework/delegatable-intents-framework.md

+Contents
+1. Introduction
+	2. Searching for a Better Tomorrow
+	3. Where We Stand Today
-### Defining Intents
+2. Defining Intents
-First, let's take a moment to define "intents" as they're understood today.

-Let's start with the informal definition of intents provided by Paradigm

-> Informally, **an intent is signed a set of declarative constraints which allow a user to outsource transaction creation to a third party without relinquishing full control to the transacting party.**

-And also a more formal definition of intents.

-> **Signed messages which allow for a set of state transitions from a given starting state, a special case of which is a transaction which allows for a unique transition**.

-The [# Intent-Based Architectures and Their Risks](https://www.paradigm.xyz/2023/06/intents) includes these references and additional context regarding how intents are applied today.

-As we start to explore intents an axiom clearly emerges.

-Specifically the spectrum between explicit and implicit intents.
+	1. Spectrum of Capabilities
+	2. Explicit Intents
+	3. Implicit Intents
+	4. User Consent
+3. Formalizing Implicit Intents
+	6. EVM State Mutation Snapshots
+	7. Succinct Proofs
+	8. Elastic Discrete Time Range Inputs
+4. Preparing for the Future
+	1. Delegatable - An Intents Framework
+	2. Explicit Enforcers
+	3. Implicit Enforcers

+# Introduction
+As mentioned in [Intent-Based Architectures and Their Risks](https://www.paradigm.xyz/2023/06/intents) post, intents are quickly becoming an important topic.
+Potentially transforming the Internet user experience at the core.

+This article aims to establish a shared language for describing intents.

+Exploring the full spectrum of intents -- from explicit to implicit.
+While also examining the technologies that will drive these innovations forward and how that will ultimately impact the user experience.

-Let's start with one of the examples of ["declarative programming"](https://twitter.com/CannnGurel/status/1663292583550803969) referenced in the Paradigm article.
+Let's start with the why.
+A better tomorrow.

-> intent (declarative): I will pay 20 bucks for a Hawaiian pizza at my door by 8pm tx
->
-> (imperative): hop on to ur scooter, go to Domino's around the corner, order item#4, and bring it. here is your 20 bucks; 18 for pizza, and 2 for gas.

-The intent example includes a combination of both explicit and implicit intents.

-The explicit intent example being "hawaiian pizza at my door by 8pm" which states very clearly when the user expects the pizza to arrive.

-And the implicit intent being "pay 20 bucks for a Hawaiian pizza" which includes second order inferences:
-- what is a pizza?
-- will the pizza include standard ingredients? (i.e. wheat dough vs cauliflower dough)
-- what makes it hawaiian?

-A clear axiom presents itself.
-Even in a basic example.

-Intents live on a spectrum -- from highly explicit to vaguely implicit.

-And we need both if we're going built robust blockchain infrastructure that handles user intents.

 ## Searching for a Better Tomorrow
 Let's imagine a hypothetical universe.
 A universe with advanced computer technology catering to billions of users all around the world.
-It's a future where people only interact with advanced computer technology with strong cryptographic guarantees.
+It's a future where people choose only to interact with advanced computer technology with strong cryptographic guarantees.

-If X happens digitally, it can be cryptographically verified using Y proving method.
+If X happens it can be cryptographically verified using Y proving method.

 Users love this approach.
 They don't have to sit around a computer all day clicking buttons.

-Instead they can express intents about how they want their digital assets to be utilized. **What future they're interested in.** And they can let the advanced computer technology to handle the boring implementation details.
+Instead they can express intents about how they want the computer to act on the their behalf.
+User describe what future they want an let this advanced computer technology acting out these requests.

 What's matter is results.
 Cryptographically provable results.

-Whether it's from a economic, technical or legal perspective users want to trigger actions that adhere to explicit rules and through implicit intents.
-The actions use a combination of explicit and implicit intents.
+This is the default user experience of the Internet in the year 2035.
+A combination of machine learning and cryptographically verifiable distributed compute powers this future Internet.

+The Internet is alive.
+It's emergent.
+And it responds to people's wants and needs.

+It's a tomorrow that will exist.
+We simply have to keep building.

 ## Where We Stand Today

+Let's talk about today.
+The problems we can solve right now.

-I want my ETH deposited into the highest earning LSD vault, but I don't want my ETH deposited in the largest liquid staking vault.
+I want my ETH deposited into the highest earning liquid staking vault, but I don't want my ETH deposited in the largest liquid staking vault.
+I'm motivated by profit (within reason) and driven by values of decentralization.

+**My intents are clear.**

 The implicit intent is I want my ETH deposited in highest yield vault possible.

 The explicit intent is I don't want my ETH deposited in the largest LSD protocol.

-Something that captures my intentions to balance profit motives and values of decentralization.
-A natural and healthy tension between implicit and explicit intents.

-The world isn't black and white.
-We live in a world of spectrums.

-We need a guide to help us navigate these spectrums.
+Keep this example in mind as you continue to read.
+We're going to expand it's scale and scope.

+But first, what can we take away from this example, that may appear simple at first glance, yet is deceivingly complex?
+One take-away is that a natural, and healthy, tension exists between implicit and explicit intents.

+**Intents undoubtedly live on a spectrum.** And consent is the bedrock for these intents.

+# Defining Intents
+First, let's take a moment to define "intents" as they're understood today.

+Let's start with the informal definition of intents provided by Paradigm in the [# Intent-Based Architectures and Their Risks](https://www.paradigm.xyz/2023/06/intents) post.

+> Informally, **an intent is signed a set of declarative constraints which allow a user to outsource transaction creation to a third party without relinquishing full control to the transacting party.**

+And a more formal definition of intents.

+> **Signed messages which allow for a set of state transitions from a given starting state, a special case of which is a transaction which allows for a unique transition**.

+## Spectrum of Capabilities

+Let's start with the ["declarative programming"](https://twitter.com/CannnGurel/status/1663292583550803969) referenced in the Paradigm article.

+Imperative - What we have today
+> (imperative): hop on to ur scooter, go to Domino's around the corner, order item#4, and bring it. here is your 20 bucks; 18 for pizza, and 2 for gas.

+Declarative - What we want
+> intent (declarative): I will pay 20 bucks for a Hawaiian pizza at my door by 8pm.

+The declarative example is perfect.
+Including a combination of explicit and implicit intents.

+The explicit intent is "pizza at my door by 8pm" which states very clearly the user expects the pizza to arrive by 8pm... today.

+And the implicit intent is "pay 20 bucks for a Hawaiian pizza" which loosely describes what the user wants.
+Even though we as humans take it for granted, because it happen automatically, the following questions have to be formally answered in a way that a machine understands:
+- what is a buck?
+- what is a pizza?
+	- what makes it hawaiian?
+	- will the pizza include standard ingredients? (i.e. wheat dough vs cauliflower dough)

+A clear axiom presents itself.
+Intents live on a spectrum -- from highly explicit to vaguely implicit.

+And this spectrum deeply impacts how engineers can approach the problem of "acting out" user intents.

+Spectrums can be hard to formally describe, but let's do our best

+## Explicit Intents
+Explicit intents are clear instructions.

+> Explicit: stated clearly and in detail, leaving no room for confusion or doubt.

+When and who statements tend to be explicit.
+- Execute this transaction between Timestamp A and Timestamp B elapses
+- Execute this transaction if Governance Proposal A or Z passes.
+- Execute this transaction in Protocol A,B, C and/or D on Optimism or Arbitrum

+## Implicit Intents
+Implicit intents are vague instructions.

+> Implicit: something is understood although not clearly or directly expressed or conveyed

+Where and what statements tend to implicit
+- Move assets into the highest yield bearing liquid staking derivative protocol for ETH.

+## User Consent
+Core to declarative programming is delegated user consent.

+If a computer doesn't have permissions to act on behalf of user's intentions, nothing is possible.

+# Formalizing Implicit Intents
+I have no doubt we can solve explicit intent execution in blockchain environments.
+It's easy to enforce and formally describe "execute this transaction on between this timestamps or if this governance proposal passes."

+The bigger challenge is implicit intents.

+How is it possible for computers to interpret implicit intents?

+**Data.
+And lots of it.
+Plus succinct proofs.**

+Proofs that cryptographically verify the output of long-running computations.

-# EVM State Mutation Snapshots
+## EVM State Mutation Snapshots

 When I look at the spectrum of intents.
 From explicit to implicit.
 One thing becomes clear to me.